traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 Enables handling of ACME TLS and HTTP challenges with custom routers.
 (Default: ```false```)

 `--entrypoints.<name>.forwardedheaders.connection`:
-List of Connection headers allowed to pass through the middleware chain before their removal, if and despite being listed in the client request Connection header.
+List of Connection headers that are allowed to pass through the middleware chain before being removed.

 `--entrypoints.<name>.forwardedheaders.insecure`:
 Trust all forwarded headers.
 (Default: ```false```)